 Afterthoughts & Questions…

 Although it still hurts sometimes, it’s also inspiring to think that, a whole decade after her passing, fond memories of my friend Alyssa continue to guide many of the decisions Angel and I make on a daily basis.
 And Alyssa is not our only source of inspiration.
 Over the years Angel and I have lost several key figures in our lives too soon to death, including Angel’s brother Todd and our mutual best friend Josh.
-Every single word we write on this blog and in our books, every single live event we host, and every coaching session we hold with a student, is done with these people, and the “notes to self” they’ve inspired, in mind.
+Every single word we write on this blog and in our books, every single live event we host, and every coaching session we hold with a client or student, is done with these people, and the “notes to self” they’ve inspired, in mind.

 And, I’m sure you can relate in some way…